jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Catapult Spider/3 So Much Bits/README.md

 ## Approach

-Based on what we know so far, we can assume that
+Based on what we know so far, we can assume that:

 - The AES-GCM file encryption key to decrypt the files is encrypted by AES-GCM server-side.
 - The file encryption key length is 16 bytes (one AES block), thus we expect the encrypted file encryption key to be 16 bytes long as well.